 Users will be able to experience products in a much more optimised and personalised way, as they can store all the necessary information like preferences and payment information directly inside the app.

 In addition to this, Google will also improve traffic and conversion tracking for apps, helping companies to comprehend their user base and retrace their steps better.
 Deep linking for apps will be made available for the public in the next couple of weeks.

 Bumper Ads are the up to six seconds long unskippable ads at the beginning of YouTube.
 As Google already found out in 2017, these ads can have a significant effect on brand awareness and ad recall.
 Now, Google offers a new tool, the Bumper Machine, to help advertisers create these small but powerful ads.
-An example of this can be seen in the following YouTube video:

 The Bumper Machine will analyse a Video of up to 90 seconds for information like faces, movement, contrast, logos and brand information to create multiple 6-second long Bumper Ads.
 Advertisers will then be given the option to adjust these videos to their likes before launching the ad.
 Google will use machine learning to determine which ad works the best and optimise the content.